-Our aim is to ensure all students leave Risedale with the skills and qualifications to ensure they are competitive in the future whilst following an appropriate curriculum.
-To help ensure this, students are placed on two possible pathways.
+Our aim is to ensure all pupils leave Risedale with the skills and qualifications to ensure they are competitive in the future whilst following an appropriate curriculum.
+To help ensure this, pupils are placed on two possible pathways.

 CURRICULUM INFORMATION